Corrosifu/covid19_diagnosis/README.md

 - We focus on 2 specific KPIs which are Accuracy and Recall, the goal is to ensure the precision of the classification and also to focus on the model's ability to identify true positives among the model's positive elements.

-- The best performances are given by Random Forest and Xgboost classifiers
+- The best performances in test samples are given by Random Forest and Xgboost classifiers

 Accuracy Score:  0.9090909090909091